EuracBiomedicalResearch/DigitalSpiralography/README.rst

   format (drawing/points needs to be a list of lists) and recording itself (do we want to perform drawing separation ourselves, or not?).
 * Implement a batch analysis module.
-* To be able to generate a score of the digitized spiral, we also need a sample of human-rated scores.
 * Record the actual tablet serial/details in the file instead of relying on the user scanning a barcode.
-* Add a pressure indicator during the calibration.
+* Record pressure/tilt during the calibration.
-* Pressure has currently no reference value.
-Introducing pressure calibration would allow us to compare pressure among different tablets.

 .. _YaML: http://www.yaml.org/